moniquebaumann/privacy-is-not-a-crime/README.md

 We foster Freedom, Justice, Peace and Love.

 ## Fancy Shit
-We have hidden thousands of paperwallets in thousands of restrooms all around the globe.
+Friends of [friends of satoshi](https://github.com/moniquebaumann/friends-of-satoshi) have hidden thousands of paperwallets in thousands of restrooms all around the globe.
 We combine crypto education and reasonable distribution with [Geo-Caching](https://geo-caching.org).
 Once the [initial distribution](https://polygonscan.com/token/0x1Dc4E031e7737455318C77f7515F8Ea8bE280a93#balances) is completed we will donate liquidity to get the party started.

+## Hideouts
+To give you an impression regarding typical hideouts for freedom wallets within public restrooms we have prepared [this channel](https://rumble.com/c/c-6145166) on [rumble.com](https://rumble.com).
+Feel free to generate and fund thousands of freedom wallets yourself.

 ## Outlook
 We no longer accept shitcoins forced upon us by state criminals.